 Various activities will be taking place, including shared reading and crafts, and students from Somerset Recovery College will be displaying their artwork in an exhibition.

 There is no need to book – just turn up on the day if you’d like to attend.
 To download your free back sign, visit www.walkforalife.org.uk.

 The event will also mark the launch of Somerset County Council’s new ‘Orange Button’ scheme: a community-based suicide awareness scheme.

 The Orange Button will be worn by people in Somerset who have undergone quality assured Mental Health or Suicide Prevention training: whilst they are not able to counsel people, they can help signpost to relevant local services.

 The event will also see the unveiling of the Somerset ‘Book of Hope’, a digital resource of quotes, lyrics and words to provide comfort to people in our community in troubling times.

-If you would like to contribute, please send your contributions to [email protected]create new email using the subject “Book of Hope”
+If you would like to contribute, please send your contributions to [email protected] using the subject “Book of Hope”

 Or tag us in your posts on social media using the hashtag #somersetbookofhope

 If you, or someone you know needs support, there are a number of organisations in Somerset that specialise in support related to suicide and mental health.
 Visit www.openmentalhealth.org.uk to discover all the support options that are open to you.